singh-shreya6/opentracing.go/README.md

 1) A browser makes a request to http://localhost:8082/name
 2) The browser displays Hello name! time is Thu Jun 7 17:18:54 2018
-3) Server 1 sends a POST request to Sever 2 with the name at http://localhost:8081 4)Server 2 captures this request in response body and displays Hello name!
+3) Server 1 sends a POST request to Sever 2 with the name at http://localhost:8081
+4) Server 2 captures this request in response body and displays Hello name!

 Thus in all we get 3 spans, 1st span is of server-1, 2nd span is from server-1 to server-2 and 3rd span of server 2.
 The opentracing package used is Jaeger.